xzel23/utility/README.md

 ## Changes

+### Version 4.1.0-BETA3

+ - Support converting String to LocalDate in the DataUtil.convert...()-methods

 ### Version 4.1.0-BETA2

  - `DataUtil.convert()` and `DataUtil.convertToArray()` for converting objects to other types.
 Conversion is done as follows: